Hi!

 Mailing list

-I’m currently not sending out mailing list emails.
-From March 2023 until March 2024, I am writing or reposting an essay each week, which you can read in your browser or receive as an email.
-I’ll also post news in these essays.
-If you would like to hear about classes I’m teaching, events or readings I’m part of (or organizing), and new publications, please take a look
+From March 2023 until March 2024, I posted an essay each week, which you can read in your browser or receive as an email.
+These will disappear beginning in August 2024 when Abundant Number, a new project, begins.
+If you would like to hear about classes I’m teaching, events or readings I’m part of (or organizing), and new publications, please sign up for my mailing list

 Thank you for visiting.